Volcanic mountains and a beautiful coastline with stretches of white sand attract visitors to South Korea's southern island of Jeju.

 So far, South Korea has already imposed travel restrictions on countries with a high risk of the Omicron variant.

-And starting December 3rd for two weeks all overseas visitors MUST go through a 10-day quarantine, even if they are fully vaccinated.
+Starting December 3rd for two weeks all overseas visitors MUST go through a 10-day quarantine, even if they are fully vaccinated.

 For the worst case scenario this so-called 'circuit breaker' could put the travel bubble agreement in jeopardy AGAIN.